 • ND3.0 or 10 stops = 1000x shutter speed

-Based on the information above we now know that a 10 Stop filter lets through 1,000 times less light.
-That means the exposure time needs to be lengthened by 1,000 times in order to allow the same amount of light to reach the sensor.
-An original shutter speed of 1/125th second should now be 8 seconds.
-A 1/30th second shutter speed should be extended to 32 seconds.
+Based on the information above, we now know that a 10-stop reduces light by 1,000 times.
+That means the exposure time needs to be lengthened by 1,000 times for the same amount of light to reach the sensor.
+An original shutter speed of 1/125th second is now 8 seconds, and a 1/30th-second shutter speed should be extended to 32 seconds.

 #7 Apply the new shutter speed

-After calculating the new shutter speed it’s time to adjust the camera settings.
-If the calculated shutter speed is below 30 seconds you should be able to do this like you’d normally adjust it.
-If it’s longer than 30 seconds you need to enter Bulb or Time Mode.
-This might vary from camera to camera.
+After calculating the new shutter speed, it’s time to adjust the camera settings.
+If the new exposure time is longer than the maximum of your camera (often 30, 60, or 90 seconds), you need to enter Bulb or Time Mode.

-If the shutter speed is more than 30 seconds you need to use the remote shutter release.
-Some camera’s allow you to tap once to start taking an image and once more to end the exposure.
-In other camera’s you need to manually hold the shutter button for as long as the exposure time should be.
+Certain camera models allow you to tap once to start taking an image and once more to end the exposure.
+In other cameras, you need to manually hold the shutter button for as long as the exposure time should be.
 For those situations, a remote shutter release with a lockup mode is preferred.

 #8 Take the shot and make adjustments